Sea Shepherd Conservation Society operations: Sealing (1979–2015)

 In March 1995, the group protested the seal hunt in the Magdalen Islands.
 While staying in the town of Cap-aux-Meules, witnesses reported that 200 club-wielding fishermen stormed the hotel where the group was staying.
 The group, including Martin Sheen, was escorted to the airport under a heavy police guard.
 The attackers trashed the room in a two-hour rampage while Watson and Sheen caught a flight to another island.

 In 1996, Sea Shepherd proposed brushing the fur off of molting seals instead of killing them.
 Using a research permit, they discovered that seals enjoyed having molting fur brushed off of them, and that the fur could be used to make filling, as for mattresses.
 A mattress company in Germany had expressed interest in cruelty-free seal products, and about 70 bags of seal fur were collected.

 In 1998, Sea Shepherd warded sealers from the main seal nursing grounds by bringing celebrities on the ice to take photos with the seals.
 Celebrities included Farley Mowat, John Paul Dejoria, and Pierce Brosnan.
 While on the ice, the Sea Shepherds were under constant watch by the Canadian Coast Guard, whom Paul Watson criticized after Sea Shepherd documented the icebreakers running down seal pups.
-While there, the government set up a trap to get the Sea Shepherd ship arrested by sending a fake sealing ship to daw in the Sea Shepherds.
+While there, the government set up a trap to get the Sea Shepherd ship arrested by sending a fake sealing ship to draw in the Sea Shepherds.
 They did not fall for the trap, and the incident brought the seal hunt to public attention.

 In March 2003, Captain Paul Watson led a helicopter investigation of escalated sealing activities on the ice floes of eastern Canada.

 In 2005, Sea Shepherd campaigned against that year's seal hunt in Canada, which includes a boycott of Canadian seafood products.
 Sea Shepherd crew went onto the ice to document the sealing and noted they were soon confronted by a group of sealers who verbally abused and punched the group of crew, as well as threatened them with spiked clubs called hakapiks.
 Ten of the protestors were arrested for being too close to sealing without a permit.
 Sea Shepherd recorded the incident and sent the video to police, but say the sealers were not charged.